jackdeterman/Power_Outage_Economic_Analysis/README.md

 - This prediction problem is a regression problem, as the change in GSP a state experiences year-over-year is a quantitative and continuous variable.

-- I will use $RMSE$ as my metric of choice.
+- I will use RMSE as my metric of choice.

-     - $RMSE$ is sensitive to large outliers, which is desirable when predicting potentially negative economic shifts.
+     - RMSE is sensitive to large outliers, which is desirable when predicting potentially negative economic shifts.
 I want to weight outliers heavily, as ignoring largr outliers in our predictive model could lead to lowballing the economic impact of power outages in specific circumstances.
-    - Additionally, $RMSE$ is expressed in the same units as the target variable, making it relatively easy to interpret.
+    - Additionally, RMSE is expressed in the same units as the target variable, making it relatively easy to interpret.

 These specifications frame our problem, and will inform our model's decisions.